Event Type Field Trip

 Event Details

 Walk the Wetlands begins at the Denver Audubon Kingery Nature Center.
 The group ventures along the South Platte River through open fields and deciduous woodland, and by ponds and marshes.
 The walk itself is about 3 miles and takes ~3.5 hours, the time varying mostly due to weather conditions and the appearance of the birds.
-During the fall season, many regular migrant songbirds that breed here in the park have already left.
-However, many migrant songbirds from the north, particularly sparrows, are passing through the park, lingering for a few days a time to fatten up for the further journey south.
-Moreover, waterfowl such as ducks, gulls & terns, and shorebirds such as sandpipers & plovers are flocking to Chatfield Lake and the nearby ponds along the trails and river.
-Many songbirds like, Mountain Bluebirds & Townsend Solitaires are coming down from their breeding spots in the mountains to spend a more hospitable winter.
-Spring, fall, and much of the summer offer great looks at both migrating and breeding songbirds & waterfowl.
+With the official beginning of spring some regular migrant ducks and songbirds have begun to trickle through the park, adding to our resident species despite our recent locally wintery weather.
+Green-tailed Towhee, Bushtits, and a Marsh Wren have all been seen near the Nature Center recently this year, along with a wide assortment of ducks and other waterfowl.
+Chatfield State Park is one of the largest staging areas for migrating and breeding songbirds in Colorado.
+Spring, fall, and much of the summer offer great looks at both migrating and breeding songbirds and waterfowl.

 Each group on the walk is led by two Audubon Master Birders.
 Audubon Center & Trails is listed as a Hotspot on eBird under ‘Explore Hotspots’: